LucyPill/Kanine_Means/README.md

 * Presentation Slides: [Final_Project.pptx](https://github.com/LucyPill/Kanine_Means/blob/main/Presentation/Final_Project.pptx)
 * Presentation video:

-## Explore trends in the data if any, so we can make an educated decision of how we want to plot our final data and also have an idea for a machine learning model that can work witth out dataset
+## Explore trends in the data if any:
+This will allow for an educated guess of how we would like to analyze the data and how we use the tools availabe to our advantage

 ## PostgreSQL Database